SuperMohit/search-ml/README.md

 The final section utilizes the processed text data to answer specific questions related to the MongoDB balance sheet.
 The steps include:

 - Loading the text data.
-- Splitting the text into manageable chunks.
+- Splitting the text into manageable chunks.(Right now chunks are large and can be optimized further)
 - Performing text embeddings using Cohere.
 - Building a retrieval-based question-answering model.
 - Asking questions and obtaining answers based on the processed data.